Quantization of Polaritons Confined in Dielectric Structures: Introduction

-As an application of our theory, we consider a nonlinear system of interacting polaritons.
+As an application of our theory, we consider a nonlinear system of interacting exciton-polaritons.
 We show how our theory can be used to engineer polariton many-body Hamiltonians.
-For instance, constricting the volume of emitters leads to the increase of two-body interactions between polaritons even in the absence of increased optical confinement.
+For instance, constricting the volume of emitters leads to the increase of two-body interactions between polaritons even in the absence of strong lateral optical confinement.
 This provides a new strategy in the quest for strongly interacting exciton-polaritons, which can boost existing methods that range from optical confinement~\cite{verger2006polariton,Munoz-Matutano2019,Delteil2019}, dipolar interactions~\cite{togan2018enhanced,datta2022highly,liran2024electrically} to polaron-mediated interactions~\cite{ravets2018polaron,emmanuele2020highly}.
 We also consider interaction between two spatially separated polariton modes and predict strong nonlocal interactions, which can be used to induce nonlocal correlations and mode entanglement of emitted light.
+Moreover, our theory can be useful to model other polariton species, including phonon-polaritons, which exhibit both ultrastrong coupling and extreme confinement~\cite{galiffi2024extreme}.